 As Joeri Hofmans and Timothy A. Judge put it in their Harvard Business Review article, “you can’t determine culture fit [or culture add, in our case] without proper measurement.
 This consists of three steps:

-At TestGorilla, we’ve built precisely this measurement tool to help you define, measure, and determine the alignment of values, behaviors, and activities between your organization and your candidates so you can hire for culture add reliably and objectively.
+At TestGorilla, we’ve built precisely this measurement tool to help you define, measure, and determine the alignment of values and behaviors between your organization and your candidates so you can hire for culture add reliably and objectively.
 Let’s see how it works!

 To measure something objectively you need a standardized measure against which to evaluate it.
 To measure many things objectively, you need to evaluate all of them against the same measure and compare the results.